mntorankusu/SNESLuaScripts/README.md

 There's this whole UDP server thing that allows you to use an Xinput controller to get analog controller data into the script, which I haven't released yet.
 It was a poorly-made proprietary thing that I never really got into a good state.
 I would rather get it working with the CemuHook standard UDP thing that everyone is using now.

 These things were all secretly in a public repository on GitHub for a long time, though I never told anyone, and eventually completely forgot about it myself.
 People kept asking me to release it but I thought I needed to search my old backups and didn't feel like doing it.
 Oops.

-I made a patreon for this project here if you want to give me a dollar: https://www.patreon.com/mntorankusu